Manufacture Your Day by ACKNOWLEDGING THAT YOU CANNOT “FIX” PEOPLE

-- We are the experts in the field and we appreciate to be treated as a partner in the process.
+- We are the experts in the field and we appreciate being treated as a partner in the process.

 - We are in the position to choose who is a good fit to work with – we have parted ways with clients and coachees in the past.

 - Money isn’t one of our drivers.
-Contribution and helping people to learn and to grow is important to us.
+Contribution and helping people to learn and to grow are important to us.

-The Manager who called me today wanted me to “fix” one of his direct reports.
-He told me that this person is negative, demotivated and disengaged, and that he needs a kick in the butt.
+A few years ago I received a phone call from a manager who wanted me to “fix” one of his direct reports.
+He told me that this person is negative, demotivated and disengaged and that he needs a kick in the butt.

 I took a deep breath and asked him a few questions:

 Me: On a scale from 1 to 10 (10 being the highest) where do you see yourself as a manager?